ArrowM/Queue-Bot/README.md

 `/logging` - Get/Set a dedicated logging channel for bot messages
 `/mentions` - Get/Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/move` - Move a user to a new position in a queue
+`/mute` - Server mute users in queue and unmute them when they are pulled
 `/next` - Pull the next user(s) from a queue and display their name(s) `/pullnum` - Get/Set the default # of users to pull when autopull is off or when using the `/next` command
 `/queues` - Add/Delete/List queues